College of Health Professions

 Radiation Therapy–Megan L. Trad, Ph.D.

-Undergraduate programs are available in clinical laboratory science, communication disorders, healthcare administration, health information management, health sciences, nursing, radiation therapy, and respiratory care.
+Undergraduate degrees are available in communication disorders, healthcare administration, health sciences, health informatics and information management, nursing, physical therapy, medical laboratory science, radiation therapy, and respiratory care.
 Graduate programs are offered in communication disorders, healthcare administration, health information management, nursing, physical therapy, and respiratory care.
-The college has a number of cooperating teaching sites with more than 1200 affiliations with hospitals and other healthcare facilities.
+Students benefit from experiential learning through more than 1,200 affiliated hospitals and healthcare organizations that serve as teaching sites.

 Academic Advising Center